raspibolt/raspibolt/guide/bonus/lightning/circuit-breaker.md

 ## Configuration

-To access CircuitBreaker's configuration, go to its webinterface at https://raspibolt.local:4005.
-Before that, please read some basics about the operating modes Circuitbreaker provides: [https://github.com/lightningequipment/circuitbreaker#operating-modes](https://github.com/lightningequipment/circuitbreaker#operating-modes)
+To access Circuit Breaker's configuration, go to its webinterface at https://raspibolt.local:4005.
+Before that, please read some basics about the operating modes Circuit Breaker has to offer: [https://github.com/lightningequipment/circuitbreaker#operating-modes](https://github.com/lightningequipment/circuitbreaker#operating-modes)

 ---